Let's Verify Math Questions Step by Step: Experiments

 \definecolor{graybg}{HTML}{F5F5F5} \definecolor{InvBG1}{HTML}{FEF9F6} \definecolor{InvBG2}{HTML}{FBEDE4} \definecolor{InvBG3}{HTML}{F7E1D3} \definecolor{InvBG4}{HTML}{F3D6C3} \definecolor{InvBG5}{HTML}{EFCCB2} \definecolor{greenbg}{HTML}{B2DCC6}

-\paragraph{Evaluation Metrics.} We adopt standard evaluation metrics to assess model performance, including accuracy, precision, recall, F1 score, the number of invalid outputs, and step-wise accuracy.
+\textbf{Evaluation Metrics.} We adopt standard evaluation metrics to assess model performance, including accuracy, precision, recall, F1 score, the number of invalid outputs, and step-wise accuracy.
 Accuracy reflects the overall correctness, while precision and recall measure the proportion of correct predictions among all valid outputs and among all answerable questions, respectively.
-The F1 score provides a balanced summary of these two metrics.
-Invalid outputs refer to the number of samples from which no valid answer can be extracted using either instruction-based or rule-based decoding; final judgments on invalidity are made through semantic evaluation using GPT-4o.
+The F1 score provides a balanced summary of these two metrics. \textbf{Invalid outputs} refer to the number of samples from which no valid answer can be extracted using either instruction-based or rule-based decoding; final judgments on invalidity are made through semantic evaluation using GPT-4o.
+This design accommodates models specialized in specific tasks, aiming to explore whether they truly possess the ability to identify erroneous questions.
 Step-wise accuracy measures the correctness of each individual step executed in the MathQ-Verify framework. \textbf{S1\&2 to S5} represent the accuracy of predictions for Question correctness at each steps in the ValiMath.
 Notably, under comparable recall, our method consistently achieves higher precision, indicating stronger robustness in identifying valid questions and resisting spurious outputs.

-\paragraph{Baseline.} For the analysis of invalid samples on the MathClean-Benchmark, we adhere to the evaluation methodology established in the original work.
+\textbf{Baseline.} For the analysis of invalid samples on the MathClean-Benchmark, we adhere to the evaluation methodology established in the original work.
 For the ValiMath dataset, we construct a baseline method that assesses the correctness of each input question directly, without employing the decomposition or multi-step verification procedures integral to the MathQ-Verify framework.
 This baseline provides a point of comparison to evaluate the efficacy of our proposed pipeline.